 Sometimes a person could be beholden to a storm of snow and ice.
 With our last storm, I was that person.
 Small group was planning to meet at our home on March 7th, but because of the storm the meeting was postponed to the 14th, Valentine’s Day.

 When the meeting was cancelled, I thought, I have all the ingredients for making my never tried recipe, so I’ll make it for Ron and me.
 I must have made a mistake when I copied the recipe down.
 For the meatloaf was TERRIBLE.
-I practically love meatloaf, but that one was so bad, so bad, that I dumped it into the garbage.
-The proof of just how bad it was – is that my husband, who can eat anything, did not stop me!
+I practically loved meatloaf, but that one was so bad, so bad, that I dumped it into the garbage.
+The proof of just how bad it was – was that my husband, who can eat anything, did not stop me!
 The thought of nearly serving it to guests made me shudder!
 “Thank you, thank you, dear Michigan snow and ice!”